 Android screen sizes vary dramatically, and saving assets out at various resolutions can be challenging.

-To sum it down, there are four basic screen densities that are used.
+To sum it down, four essential screen densities are used.
 I have listed them below:

 However, I have found a tool online called 9Patch Resizer.